Director: Nick James

 If there have been no recent updates try The German comet group page or Seiichi Yoshida's page for information or the Liga Iberoamericana de Astronomia for observations.

-The following lists [updated 2013 December 1] give the ephemeris details, including the approximate current magnitude and local visibility for all the comets in the CBAT list for the UK, the equator and 40 south.
-CCD observers should try and observe any comets that have not recently been observed according to the CBAT but which are expected to be within range of their equipment.
+The MPC also has a list of the last observation for all comets.
+Electronic observers should try and observe any comets that have not recently been observed according to the CBAT but which are expected to be within range of their equipment.
 Negative observations are also useful.
+In addition, the MPC has orbital elements for unusual asteroids, many of which have cometary orbits.

 Download Richard Fleet's GraphDark software for graphically displaying comet (and other object) visibility.
 Latest version is 2.05, 2007 May.